Ultimate List of the Best Riichi Mahjong Tools for English Speakers

 To improve your Tile Efficiency skills, there's this amazing Tile Efficiency Trainer that will guide you discard by discard to show you what the widest discard was.

-I have to add one mandatory disclaimer tho: this tool should only be trusted for basic efficiency, as it does not take into account hand value or more complex nuances (such as considering final shape, or hand improvements); it's all about the widest tile acceptance for the next shanten for each discard.
+I have to add one mandatory disclaimer tho: this tool should only be trusted for basic efficiency, as it will not take into account hand value or more complex nuances (such as considering final shape, or hand improvements); it's all about the widest tile acceptance for the next shanten for each discard.
 Not about Expected Value.

 Mahjong Wait Reading Trainer in English

 Relax.
+Never fail at Chin Itsu again.
 Try Ozball's Mahjong Wait Quiz!